dd9jn/rfc4880bis/rfc4880bis.md

-Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS\#1 encoding or for each key.
+Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS\#1 encoding for each key.

 An implementation MAY accept or use a Key ID of zero as a "wild card" or "speculative" Key ID.
 In this case, the receiving implementation